Vector Optimization with Gaussian Process Bandits: Method

 \section{Method}

 We propose {\em Vector Optimization with Gaussian Process} (VOGP), an ($\epsilon,\delta$)-PAC adaptive elimination algorithm that performs vector optimization by utilizing the modeling power of GPs (see Algortihm \ref{alg:highlevel}).
 VOGP takes as input the design set $\mathcal{X}$, cone $C$, accuracy parameter $\epsilon$, and confidence parameter $\delta$.
 VOGP adaptively classifies designs as suboptimal, Pareto optimal, and uncertain.
 Initially, all designs are put in the set of uncertain designs, denoted by $\mathcal{S}_t$.
 Designs that are classified as suboptimal are discarded and never considered again in comparisons, making it sample-efficient.
 Designs that are classified as Pareto optimal are moved to the predicted Pareto set $\hat{\mathcal{P}}_t$.
+VOGP tracks the set of active designs by assigning them to $\mathcal{A}_t$ before discarding and $\mathcal{W}_t$ afterwards.
 VOGP terminates and returns $\hat{\mathcal{P}}=\hat{\mathcal{P}}_t$ when the set of uncertain designs becomes empty.
 Decision-making in each round is divided into four phases named {\em modeling}, {\em discarding}, {\em Pareto identification}, {\em evaluating}.
 Below, we describe each phase in detail.